 The Reluctant Spy: My Secret Life in the CIA’s War on Terror, published in 2009, was John Kiriakou’s first book, co-authored with Michael Ruby.
-John has two more books scheduled for publication this spring, Letters from Loretto: A Prison Journal and Doing Time Like a Spy: How the CIA Taught Me to Survive and Thrive in Prison.
+John has two more books scheduled for publication later this year, Letters from Loretto: A Prison Journal and Doing Time Like a Spy: How the CIA Taught Me to Survive and Thrive in Prison.

 The Reluctant Spy: My Secret Life in the CIA’s War on Terror